 The participants in these preferred stock financings included the following directors, officers and holders of more than 5% of our capital stock or entities affiliated with them.
 The following table presents the number of shares issued to these related parties in these financings.
-Upon completion of this offering, each share of Series A preferred stock will convert into approximately 0.661 shares of our common stock, each share of Series AA, AAA, and B preferred stock will convert into approximately 0.476 shares of our common stock, each share of Series BB preferred stock will convert into approximately 0.522 shares of our common stock, each share of Series C and D preferred stock will convert into approximately 0.543 shares of our common stock, and each share of Series E preferred stock will convert into approximately 5.252 shares of our common stock.
+Upon completion of this offering, each share of Series A preferred stock will convert into 0.661 shares of our common stock, and each share of Series AA, AAA, B and BB preferred stock will convert into 0.476 shares of our common stock.
+At an assumed initial public offering price of \$11.00 per share, which is the midpoint of the price range listed on the cover page of this prospectus, each share of Series C and D preferred stock will convert into 0.480 shares of our common stock, and each share of Series E preferred stock will convert into 3.342 shares of our common stock.
+If we close this offering on or before December 31, 2011, the Series E conversion price will automatically be adjusted to a price equal to the product of (A) the price at which shares of common stock are sold to the public in this offering and (B) 0.85 (as adjusted appropriately to reflect any adjustments to the Series E conversion price occurring prior to any such adjustment occurring in connection with this offering).

-Name Shares of Series A Convertible Preferred Stock Shares of Series AA Convertible Preferred Stock Shares of Series AAA Convertible Preferred Stock Shares of Series B Convertible Preferred Stock Shares of Series C Convertible Preferred Stock Shares of Series D Convertible Preferred Stock Shares of Series E Convertible Preferred Stock
+Name 5% or Greater Stockholders Shares of Series A Convertible Preferred Stock Shares of Series AA Convertible Preferred Stock Shares of Series AAA Convertible Preferred Stock Shares of Series B Convertible Preferred Stock Shares of Series C Convertible Preferred Stock Shares of Series D Convertible Preferred Stock Shares of Series E Convertible Preferred Stock Stine Seed Farm Inc.(1) 1,760,000 1,000,000 1,500,000 320,000 Executive Officers and Directors 1,7 00,000 1,000,000 1,500,000 520,000 Sarah Alexander, M.D.

-5% or Greater Stockholders

-Stine Seed Farm Inc.(1) 1,760,000 1,000,000 1,500,000 320,000

-Executive Officers and Directors E4.000(4)

-Charles J. Link, Jr., M.D.
-51,960(4)

-Thomas Raffin, M.D. - 1,732(4)

-Sarah Alexander, M.D.
 F.A.C.P.
-11,112 1,000

-David J. Lundquist 27,780(2) 19,999(2) 20,000(2) 5,257(4)

-Nicholas N. Vahanian, M.D.
-40,000 13,856(4)

-Joseph Saluri 15,000

-Ernest J. Talarico, III 5,000(3) 1,732(4)
+11,112 1,000 David J. Lundquist 27,780(2) · - 19,999(2) 20,000(2) Nicholas N. Vahanian, M.D.
+40,000 ' ' Joseph Saluri 15,000 Ernest J. Talarico, III 5,000(3)

-- (1) On October 8, 2010, Midwest Oilseeds transferred all of its shares of the Company's stock to Stine Seed Farm Inc. - (2) These shares belong to the David Lundquist Revocable Trust. - (3) These shares are held by NLG Series C, LLC. - (4) These shares were issued as consideration for our acquisition of the minority interest in our majority owned subsidiary, BPS.
+- (1) On October 8, 2010, Midwest Oilseeds transferred all of its shares of the Company's stock to Stine Seed Farm Inc. - (2) These shares belong to the David Lundquist Revocable Trust. - (3) These shares are held by NLG Series C, LLC.